ReneMarkovic/World-University-Rankings/README.md

-# Description

-The GitHub repository for this data set, titled "ARWU University Ranking 2023," would include a comprehensive dataset outlining global university rankings according to the Academic Ranking of World Universities (ARWU) for the year 2023.
-The data encompasses a range of categories, including 'Natural Sciences' and sub-categories like 'Mathematics'.
-Each entry lists details such as the ranking year, category, sub-category, world rank, specific rank within the category, university name, country, score, and the page number of the ranking.
-The dataset also contains URLs linking to the original ranking pages.
-This repository serves as a valuable resource for researchers, academics, and students interested in the global standing and comparative analysis of universities across various disciplines. ​​
+The "ARWU University Rankings (2017-2023)" dataset offers a comprehensive overview of global university rankings as per the Academic Ranking of World Universities (ARWU) from 2017 to 2023.
+It is organized into various columns:

+    Year: The year of the ranking, ranging from 2017 to 2023.
+    Category: Broad academic categories like 'Natural Sciences'.
+    Sub-Category: More specific fields within the main category, for example, 'Mathematics'.
+    Link: URLs pointing to the source or specific page of the ARWU ranking.
+    World Rank: The global ranking position of the university.
+    Rank: Specific rank within the sub-category.
+    University: The name of the university.
+    Country: The country where the university is located.
+    Score: A numerical score assigned to the university based on the ranking criteria.
+    Page: The page number of the ranking in the original source.

+This dataset is a valuable resource for analyzing the performance and standings of universities worldwide across different academic disciplines over these years.